Tristor/tristor.ro/content/post/setting-up-a-macbook-for-opsec-focused-developer-part1.md

 18. Ensure you configure uBlock Origin to use Advanced mode, and enable Web RTC leak protection
 19. Otherwise configure the above addons as you desire.
 See [Privacy Tools](https://privacytools.io) for more suggestions.

+## Set a Boot-up Password in Open Firmware

+1. Reboot into the Open Firmware. `Command + Option + O + F`

+2. At the command prompt, type `password`.
+You will be prompted to enter in the password you wish to use.
+Type your password, press the return key, retype your password again, and press return to verify that that the first password you typed is indeed the password you want.
+(Note: the password is stored in the `security-password` variable, but the contents of this variable is never shown via the `printenv` command.)  **DO NOT FORGET THIS PASSWORD, IT IS REQUIRED TO BOOT YOUR SYSTEM**

+3. Type `setenv security-mode full` which will require your firmware password to boot the system and will prevent several attacks that could otherwise be performed against the system if someone had physical access to it.
+FileVault2 FDE is not enough, you need to set a boot-up password in addition.

+4. Then type `reset-all` to restart the computer.

 # Stay tuned for Part 2!